jonathanrevell/wordpress-ftp-git-sync/README.md

-# ftp-git-sync
+# sftp-sync

-Synchronizes files using FTP and git for a static site, web app, service, and more.
+Synchronizes files using FTP, SFTP, and git for a static site, web app, service, and more.
 As long as your endpoint supports FTP or SFTP then you can use this.

 This is particularly useful for Wordpress, which has inconsistent or even poor git support.
 Properly setting up git on some of these servers can be a challenge, or sometimes even impossible.
 As long as the server supports FTP or SFTP, this tool will help you sync with git.